-NAF trophies may be awarded to the winner of any sanctioned tournaments from the Blood Bowl, Classic, and Specialist variants, so long as it meets minimum attendance requirement.
+NAF trophies may be awarded to the individual winner of any sanctioned tournaments from the regular Blood variant (i.e. not Sevens, Deathbowl etc.), so long as it meets minimum attendance requirement.
 If a tournament has 4 game rounds or more, 12 coaches are required; if it has 3 rounds or fewer, 24 coaches are required.
 The coveted trophy is a small resin or metal alloy shield (material varies by region) featuring the NAF logo.
-The RC will distribute NAF Trophies to tournament organizers as requested.
+The RC will distribute NAF trophies to tournament organizers as requested.